Skip to main content

 This is also where your church staff organization comes into play.
 Who is in charge of which ministry?
 Who is the contact point for information regarding your women’s groups, for example?
 Who leads your various ministries and keeps everyone in check?
 Where do the church board members and the senior pastor come into play?

 Your infrastructure is a vital part of your church administration, so take your time with this part and truly consider every single section equally.
 I recommend waiting a few weeks and then reevaluating what you came up with for your infrastructure once finished.
-This way, you can make changes with a clear mind, if necessary.
+This way, you can make changes with a clear mind.

 4. Create a Modern IT Department

-Your IT person should take care of your computers, software, church website, and other equipment to ensure that it is up to date and capable of everything you need it to be capable of.
-Each ministry should be equipped with the most recent hardware and software to be able to budget, plan, and execute actions accordingly.
+Your IT person should take care of your computers, church software, church website, and other equipment to ensure that it is up to date and capable of everything you need it to be capable of.
+Each ministry should be equipped with the most recent hardware and software (church management software and church financial software at minimum) to be able to budget, plan, and execute actions accordingly.

 This is not a place where you cut costs and compromise as you will need the best that you can possibly afford, in terms of both equipment and people, to properly livestream, take photos, share on the internet, and connect your departments together.
 Your IT department is one of the binding forces between everything that happens in your local church.